cinfotech94/bookMangementService/README.md

 ## Services

 - **Book Management Service:**
-  - Handles all book-related operations, including buying and management.
+  - Handles all book-related operations, including books managemnt, cart management and management.

 - **User Management Service:**
-  - Manages user-related operations, such as user profiles, cart management, and authentication.
+  - Manages user-related operations, such as user profiles, and authentication.
+  - Facilitates communication between services using **RabbitMQ** for asynchronous messaging and **gRPC** for immediate response requests.

+- **purchase payment Management Service:**
+  - Manages user-related operations, such as user purchase management service.
   - Facilitates communication between services using **RabbitMQ** for asynchronous messaging and **gRPC** for immediate response requests.

 ## Features

 ### Dependencies